Last updated on August 30th, 2023

 Where to Stay in Küçükköy Village

 We stayed in Narli Kiz Konagi guesthouse, mentioned above.
 After seeing the photos of this property in one Turkish magazine, I got inspired.
 This guesthouse regularly gets awards as one of the best small boutique hotels on the Aegean coast, so I really wanted us to stay there.
-And we didn’t regret.
+And we didn’t regret it.
 However, it is not the only property where to stay.

-Among other guesthouses, Hayat Alti Otel and Ladiva boutique hotel & coffee have excellent reviews too.
+Among other guesthouses, Hayat Alti Otel and Ladiva Boutique Hotel & Coffee have excellent reviews too.

 How to Get to Küçükköy Village

 The fast way to visit Küçükköy village is by car on a trip to Ayvalık or/and Cunda.
 If you plan to visit Dikili, detouring to Küçükköy will not take a lot of time.
-If you want to go from Istanbul with your own vehicle, it will take approximately 5.5 hours.
+If you want to go from Istanbul in your own vehicle, it will take approximately 5.5 hours.
 From Izmir, it is only 2 hours drive away.

-Another alternative is to fly to Edremit Airport and rent a car from there or to reach Ayvalık with the shuttle bus from the airport and then go to Küçükköy by the public bus.
+Another alternative is to fly to Edremit Airport and rent a car from there or to reach Ayvalık with the shuttle bus from the airport and then go to Küçükköy by public bus.

 If you are coming by car from the south or north, there will be signs to Ayvalik on both sides.
 Closer to Ayvalik, there are signs to Küçükköy, so missing it is really difficult.

 - Is Turkey a good country?
 6 Main Reasons Why You May Want to Move Here